nerdalert/nflow-generator/README.md

 ```

-### Update - May 2017
+### Notes

 The original mock netflow generator placed random values in several fields which confused
 certain netflow collectors that complained about inaccurate time stamps,
 and were confused by the random values sent in the input and output interface fields.

-This update:
+Changes:

 * Sets the `SysUptime`, `unix_secs`, and `unix_nsecs` fields of the Netflow datagrams to sensible (UTC) values
 * Generates a unique `flow_sequence` value for each netflow datagram